reverendbedford/neml2/doc/content/install.md

 The libTorch distributions from the official website come with two flavors: "Pre-cxx11 ABI" and "cxx11 ABI".
 Both variants are supported by NEML2.
 If you are unsure, we recommend the one with "cxx11 ABI".

 If no PyTorch installation can be detected and `LIBTORCH_DIR` is not set at configure time, the NEML2 CMake script will automatically download and use the libTorch obtained from the official website.
 Note, however, that this method only works on Linux and Mac systems.

+\note
+We strive to keep up with the rapid development of PyTorch.
+The NEML2 PyTorch dependency is updated on a quarterly basis.
+If there is a particular version of PyTorch you'd like to use which is found to be incompatible with NEML2, please feel free to [create an issue](https://github.com/applied-material-modeling/neml2/issues).

 ### Optional dependencies